Kaluki in Europe and North America

 A Swedish version of Kalooki is described in Dan Glimne's Kortspels Guiden (Wahlströms, 2000).
 It is similar to the British version described above, but with a target score of 100 (with 101 or more you must retire or buy in).
 The ratio of stakes is 1 for call-out, 3 for Kalooki, 5 for initial stake or buy-in.

-Many American card game books contain rules for Kaluki - for example there are rules for Kaluki in the USPCC Official Rules of Cards Games, reproduced on the Bicycle Cards web site.
+Many American card game books contain rules for Kaluki - for example there are rules for Kaluki in the USPCC Official Rules of Cards Games.
 If these brief descriptions are to be trusted, it seems that North American Kaluki is rather different from the European game.
 The major differences are as follows:

 - The pack includes four jokers - 108 cards in all.